surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 # Survey Creator / Form Builder Overview

 If you want to use Survey Creator on your website with minimum customization, then we recommend you go to [Survey Creator examples](https://surveyjs.io/Examples/Survey-Creator/), click on "Edit in Plunker" button and copy the code into your web page.
-To get more information about integration, refer to a [Get Started](https://surveyjs.io/Documentation/Survey-Creator?id=get-started) help topic for you framework.
+To get more information about integration, refer to a [Get Started](https://surveyjs.io/Documentation/Survey-Creator?id=get-started) help topic for your framework.

 Please visit our [what's new page](https://surveyjs.io/WhatsNew) to see what we have added recently or what is coming soon.